christianwach/civicrm-wp-profile-sync/docs/ACF.md

 ### CiviCRM Contact Types and WordPress Custom Post Types

-To link these together, in CiviCRM go to *Administer* -> *Customize Data and Screens* -> *Contact Types* and edit a Contact Type.
+To link these together, in CiviCRM go to *Administer* &rarr; *Customize Data and Screens* &rarr; *Contact Types* and edit a Contact Type.
 You will see a dropdown that allows you to choose a WordPress Post Type to link to the Contact Type you are editing.
 Choose one and save the Contact Type.

 From now on, each time you create a Contact of the Contact Type that you have linked, a new WordPress Post will be created.
 The "Display Name" of the Contact will become the WordPress Post Title.
 And - in the reverse direction - each time you create a WordPress Post which is of the Post Type you have linked to a Contact Type, a new Contact will be created with their "Display Name" set to the Title of the new Post.